 After manuscript submission or publication, if authors request to remove or add an author, they should give an explanation to the Journal editor and submit a signed statement of agreement for the requested change from all listed authors and from the author to be removed or added.
 If manuscript is authored by a group, name of the group can be mentioned instead of author names.
 Members of the group will be designated as collaborators instead of authors.

 When a conflict of interest is disclosed either by the author or editor, a footnote describing the conflict must be included with the published article.
 All sources of funding must be disclosed at the end of the main text under a separate heading ‘Funding’.
-Authors, referees, or editors who have deliberately or recklessly failed to disclose conflicts of interest may receive sanctions, including being banned from publishing in Journal of Ophthalmological Science for a period of time.
+Authors, referees, or editors who have deliberately or recklessly failed to disclose conflicts of interest may receive sanctions, including being banned from publishing in Journal of Molecular and Clinical Ophthalmology for a period of time.

-Journal of Ophthalmological Science considers plagiarism as a serious scientific misconduct and a breach of journalistic ethics.
+Journal of Molecular and Clinical Ophthalmology considers plagiarism as a serious scientific misconduct and a breach of journalistic ethics.

 - Plagiarism is the unreferenced use of other’s published and unpublished ideas, thoughts (or other intellectual property) without their permission or acknowledgment and/or the representation of them as one's own original work.